Forging: A Glossary of Terms

 iron vase

-A wrought iron vase is a decoration stylized as a vase or basket.
+A wrought iron vase is a decoration styled as a vase or basket.

 Volute